-For this experiment, the values of $c_j$ were obtained using two methods: The first one is called the "dithering" method [19], in which the beam position, angle, and energy were modulated periodically during data taking.
-The values of $c_j$ were then calculated from the resulting variation in the measured asymmetry recorded for each of the five BPM variables.
+For this experiment, the values of c_j were obtained using two methods: The first one is called the "dithering" method [19], in which the beam position, angle, and energy were modulated periodically during data taking.
+The values of c_j were then calculated from the resulting variation in the measured asymmetry recorded for each of the five BPM variables.
 The energy of

-To control the beam position differences at BPMA and BPMB, the feedback system controlled by the HAPPEx DAQ made 512 adjustments of the circular polarization of the laser beam.
-The resulting beam position differences were in the range (0.01 -513 $(0.1)\mu$ m at the target for the majority of the data taking period.
-Based on the measured $c_i$ values this resulted in $\Delta A{x_i}$ in the 514 range (0.1-1) ppm.
-The cumulative averages for $\Delta A{x_i}$ were found to be below 0.1 ppm integrated over the whole experiment.
-515 The measured asymmetry was found to be much less sensitive to beam energy fluctuations than to those of the beam position.
-516 Table III shows the corrections due to fluctuations in the five measured beam positions using the dithering method.
-The beam-517 corrected asymmetries based on both the dithering and regression methods, $A{dit}^{bc,raw}$ and $A{reg}^{bc,raw}$ , are shown in Table IV.
-The narrow and the wide paths of the DAQ produced very similar results, with slight differences in their event collection due to 518 wide-paths [54].
+To control the beam position differences at BPMA and BPMB, the feedback system controlled by the HAPPEx DAQ made 510 adjustments of the circular polarization of the laser beam.
+The resulting beam position differences were in the range (0.01 -511 $(0.1)\mu$ m at the target for the majority of the data taking period.
+Based on the measured c_i values this resulted in ΔA{x_i} in the 512 range (0.1-1) ppm.
+The cumulative averages for ΔA{x_i} were found to be below 0.1 ppm integrated over the whole experiment.
+513 The measured asymmetry was found to be much less sensitive to beam energy fluctuations than to those of the beam position.
+514 wide-paths [54].
 In addition, dithering and regression methods are in principle equivalent.
-Still, the narrow-path asymmetry 521 results with the beam corrections applied using the dithering method were used to produce the physics results of the present 522 experiment because of the smaller deadtime.
-523
+Still, the narrow-path asymmetry 519 results with the beam corrections applied using the dithering method were used to produce the physics results of the present 520 experiment because of the smaller deadtime.
+521